AugustoAnguita/GeneSeqRules/README.md

-#	STEP - 3 	PRE-PREPROCESSING
+#	STEP - 3 	PRE-PROCESSING

 These lines are instructions for adapting each generated sequence database to the data format required by the CMRules algorithm.
 Note: the process should be repeated individually in each of the generated sequence databases.